kimzuni/longvinter-docker-server/README.md

 [English](/README.md) | [한국어](/README-kr.md)

 This is a Docker container to help you get started with hosting your own Longvinter dedicated server.

+This repository was initially created by referring to [thijsvanloef/palworld-docker-server](https://github.com/thijsvanloef/palworld-server-docker) and [Uuvana-Studios/longvinter-docker-server](https://github.com/Uuvana-Studios/longvinter-docker-server).

 This Docker container has been tested and will work on the following OS:
 - Windows 11 AMD64 (WSL 2)